 Press releases and newsletter

 The prize is named after Kate Webb, one of the finest correspondents to have worked for AFP, who died in 2007 at the age of 64.
-Kate would have celebrated her 70th birthday on March 24.
-The prize is awarded for exceptional work produced by locally-engaged Asian journalists operating in dangerous or difficult circumstances.
+Kate would have celebrated her 71st birthday on March 24.
+The prize is awarded for exceptional work produced by locally-employed Asian journalists operating in hostile situations.

-This year’s prize is open to local reporters, photographers and broadcast journalists in Asia, including camera crew, for work done between January 1 and December 31, 2012.
-Stringers and freelance journalists may submit entries as well as people employed by local media.
+This year’s prize is open to local reporters, photographers and broadcast journalists in Asia, including camera crew, for work done between January 1 and December 31, 2013.
+Stringers and freelance journalists may submit entries as well.

 Articles and broadcast material may be submitted in English or any Asian national language, provided that there is English translation which has been certified as accurate.

 Details of the prize are available on the Kate Webb Prize Facebook page.
 Applications should be sent to firstname.lastname@example.org.

 AFP is a global news agency delivering fast, accurate, in-depth coverage of the events shaping our world from conflicts to politics, sports, entertainment and the latest breakthroughs in health, science and technology.
 With 2,260 journalists spread across almost every country, AFP covers the world 24 hours a day in six languages.
 AFP delivers the news in video, text, photos, multimedia and graphics to a wide range of customers including newspapers and magazines, radio and TV channels, web sites and portals, mobile operators, corporate clients as well as public institutions.